BitcoinDesign/Guide/guide/getting-started/visual-language.md

 In digital product design, there are times when a minimally expressive approach is what’s needed.
 For example, when a user makes a transaction, we want them to focus.
 At other times, illustrations and stronger visual elements are more appropriate, and this is where we can take advantage of the creative freedom bitcoin affords.

-## The Lightning network
+## The Lightning Network

-Since the first Lightning implementation in 2018, a distinct visual identity has developed around the Lightning network based on a simple yellow lightning bolt icon.
+Since the first Lightning implementation in 2018, a distinct visual identity has developed around the Lightning Network based on a simple yellow lightning bolt icon.
 Sometimes, Lightning software and services completely forego common elements of bitcoin branding (the color orange, the bitcoin symbol, etc.) and instead use the color yellow, a lightning bolt symbol, and metaphors for electricity.

 <div class="image-gallery" markdown="1">